-II.
 Attendance

-A. Attendance Policy
+Attendance Policy

-All students are expected to attend school regularly and be on time for classes in order to maximize the benefits from the instructional program.
-Good attendance will aide in the development of habits of punctuality, self-discipline, and responsibility, skills that are needed to be successful in school and the workforce.
-State guidelines suggest that schools maintain at least a 96% attendance rate.
+All students are expected to attend school regularly and be on time for classes in order to maximize the benefits of the instructional program.
+Good attendance will aid in developing habits of punctuality, self-discipline, and responsibility, skills needed to succeed in school and the workforce.
+State guidelines suggest that schools maintain at least a 95% attendance rate.
 To meet this standard, as well as support the core value of learning, students need to attend school every day possible in order to achieve a high level of academic success.
 The responsibility for regular school attendance rests upon the student and his/her parent or guardian.

-B. Absences from school fall into one of four categories:
+Absences from school fall into one of four categories:

-- Excused absence are defined as absences that the school corporation regards as legitimate reasons for being out of school, as included in the school policy.
-These could include: - Illness verified by note from parent/guardian - Illness verified by note from Physician - Family funeral - Maternity - Military Connected Families (e.g. absences related to deployment and return) - 2.
-Unexcused absences is any absence not covered under the definition of excused or exempt.
-Unexcused absences 4 - 6: Twenty (20) minutes of after school detention
+(1) Excused absences are defined as absences that the school corporation regards as legitimate reasons for being out of school, as included in the school policy.

-Unexcused absences 7 - 9: Sixty (60) minutes of after school detention
+These could include:

-Unexcused absences 10+: In-school suspension
+- (A) Illness verified by phone call or note from parent/guardian before noon the date of absence - (B) Illness verified by note from Physician - (C) A death in the immediate family - (D) Military Connected Families (e.g. absences related to deployment and return) - (2) Unexcused absences is any absence not covered under the definition of excused or exempt. - $\Box$ Unexcused absences 4-6 = One thirty (30) minute lunch detention per absence. - Unexcused absences 7-9 = One sixty (60) minute after school detention per absence. - Unexcused absences 10+ = One day of in-school suspension (ISS) per absence and may be placed on an administrative attendance contract.

-NOTE: Failure to report to assigned detention will result in additional disciplinary action.
+Note: Failure to report to assigned detention will result in additional disciplinary action.

-- 3. Truancy (see page 9) - 4.
-Out-of-School Suspension or Expulsion.
+- (3) Truancy (see page 9). - (4) Out-of-School Suspension.
+Such absences are unexcused, but they are not counted toward the excessive absence limits. - (5) Expulsion.
 Such absences are unexcused, but they are not counted toward the excessive absence limits.

-Every excused absence, medically excused absence, unexcused absence, tardy to school, early dismissal or absence due to truancy counts against a student's perfect attendance.
+Note: Every excused absence, medically excused absence, unexcused absence, tardy to school, early dismissal or absence due to truancy counts against a student's perfect attendance.

-C. Reporting Absences
+Reporting Absences

-- 1. Notify the school at (812) 282-8235 by 8:00 a.m. the morning of the absence.
-Please give the following information to the attendance personnel: - Name and grade of the student absent. - The reason for the absence. - The relationship to the student of the person calling. - 2.
-The school will attempt to contact parent/guardian to check on the cause of an unreported absence. - 3.
-Pupils absent 3 or more consecutive days are expected to submit a physician's statement upon return to school.
+- (1) Notify the school at (812) 282-8235 by 8:00 a.m. the morning of the absence.
+Please give the following information to the attendance personnel: - (A) Name and grade of the student absent. - (B) The reason for the absence. - (C) The relationship to the student of the person calling.